Hippocampus Plays Key Role In Future Planning, Study Finds

-The hippocampus is a region of the human brain located in the medial region of the temporal lobe, and shaped like a horseshoe.
+The hippocampus is a region of the human brain located in the medial region of the temporal lobe and shaped like a horseshoe.
 The hippocampus is thought to be associated primarily with storing long-term memories, as per Encyclopedia Britannica.

-New groundbreaking research from the New York University has found evidence that the hippocampus is necessary for future planning.
+New groundbreaking research from New York University has found evidence that the hippocampus is necessary for future planning.

 Published in Neuron, and authored by Oliver M. Vikbladh, John King, Neil Burgess, Michael R. Meager, Nathaniel D. Daw, Daphna Shohamy, Karen Blackmon, and Orrin Devinsky, “Hippocampal Contributions to Model-Based Planning and Spatial Memory” is the first study ever to provide evidence for the claim that hippocampus plays a part in future planning.
 The study, in fact, suggests that the hippocampus’ role in future planning is absolutely vital.